finos/common-domain-model/documentation/source/documentation.rst

 * DAML
 * Typescript

-Executable code artefacts are distributed with the CDM and made freely available to use.
+Executable code artefacts are distributed with the CDM and freely available to use.
 They can be downloaded from the ISDA CDM `Portal`_.
 The executable code distribution of the CDM is version-controlled, providing firms with more robust control over the adoption of model updates in their own systems.

 Scope
 ^^^^^